Tandan14/E-Commerce-Dashboard/README.md

 **Project Overview**

 The E-Commerce Dashboard provides a complete view of business performance by combining KPIS and visuals.

-It helps dtakeholders quickly understand
+It helps stakeholders quickly understand:

 Which products and categories drive the most revenue